arichornlover/YouTubeRebornPlus/README.md

 # Known issues

-1. **YouTube Reborn**:
+1. **Cercube**:

-- Downloading videos/audio not working. (probably a Client-Side change, don't know why this happened.)
+- Hide Cast button is not working.
+(Workaround: Hide cast button in CercubePlus settings)

-- The Colour Options not working in the YouTube App when using YouTube v18.15.1 & newer versions.
+- The Updated Dark Mode in the YouTube App is not Present or Working in Cercube v5.3.13 & older versions

 2. **LowContrastMode**: this tweak doesn't work everywhere with every ui element on the YouTube App.